 Gravel bikes borrow many features from mountain bikes, such as their geometry designed for stability, suspension features, wide tubeless tyres and wide-range gearing.

 But the drop bars and more aggressive gearing of gravel bikes make them more enjoyable if your rides include any tarmac or faster, less technical off-road terrain.

 However, while gravel bike gearing may be significantly easier than road gearing, it’s not a match for the range offered by a proper mountain bike groupset.

-Mountain bike tyres will also be wider and grippier, and mountain bikes will offer more effective suspension than what you’ll find on even the most cushioned gravel bikes.
+Mountain bike tyres will also be wider and grippier, and mountain bikes will offer more effective suspension than you’ll find on even the most cushioned gravel bikes.

-Gravel bike vs hybrid
+Gravel bike vs hybrid bike

 Hybrids tend to be geared more towards road use and cycle commuting, so they’ll usually have less aggressive tread patterns on their tyres.